-The members of the College community, as individuals, shall enjoy all rights, privileges, and immunities guaranteed every citizen of the United States and the commonwealth of Virginia.
+The members of the university community, as individuals, shall enjoy all rights, privileges, and immunities guaranteed every citizen of the United States and the commonwealth of Virginia.

 A. Basic Rights: Among the basic rights are freedom of expression and belief, freedom of association and peaceful assembly, and freedom from personal force and violence, threats of violence and personal abuse.

-B. Right to Freedom from Discrimination: Each member of the College community has a right in his/her dealings with the institution, and with members of the College community in the performance of their official duties, to be free from discriminatory treatment with regard to race, creed, gender, religion, national origin, or political belief.
+B. Right to Freedom from Discrimination: Each member of the university community has a right in his/her dealings with the institution, and with members of the university community in the performance of their official duties, to be free from discriminatory treatment with regard to race, creed, gender, religion, national origin, or political belief.

-C. Rights to Organize: Each member of the College community has the right to organize his/her own personal life and behavior insofar as it does not violate local, State, or Federal law, College regulations, or agreements voluntarily entered into, and does not interfere with the rights of others.
+C. Right to Organize: Each member of the university community has the right to organize his/her own personal life and behavior insofar as it does not violate local, State, or Federal law, university regulations, or agreements voluntarily entered into, and does not interfere with the rights of others.
 The following specific rights apply:

 1. The right to associate with any legally established group or to create such groups, professional or other, as serve legitimate interests.

 a.
 The membership, policies, and actions of an organization shall be determined by vote of those who hold membership in that organization

 b.
 Affiliation with an extramural organization shall not disqualify an organization from institutional recognition.